Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 ## Avoid having only one reducer

-The [reducer] is the function that is in charge of building at each `action`.
+The [reducer] is the function that is in charge of building a new state at each `action`.
 One might be tempted to manipulate only one reducer.
 In the case of a small application, this is not a problem.
-For applications expressing a complex and evolving business, it is better to opt for the [combineReducers] solution.
+For applications expressing a complex and evolving business, it is better to opt in for the [combineReducers] solution.

-This feature of `redux` allows you to manipulate not one but several [reducer]s which act respectively on the state.
+This feature of `redux` allows to manipulate not one but several [reducer]s which act respectively on the state.

 > When and how to split its application?

 What I recommend is a functional splitting of the application.
-Your file structure should represent the business more than your technical layers.
+In my approach, I would tend to represent the business of the application more than the technical stuff implied.
 Some very good articles explain it notably through the use of [DDD principles](https://en.wikipedia.org/wiki/Domain-driven_design).

 In Bedrock, we use a folder named _modules_ which groups together the different folders associated with the feature of your application.